-We had a wing-backed, turquoise chair I called my "worry chair."
-It was vintage modern furniture from the sixties.
+We had a wing-backed, turquoise chair I called my worry chair.
+It was vintage modern furniture from the 1960’s.
 My dearest grandmother gave it to us when my wife and I set up our new home and life together.

 It was the first piece of furniture I'd see when I walked through the front door.
 I would sit down and worry about things, sometimes for hours.
 I got up from the worry chair more burdened than when I sat down—focused on whatever problems I faced at the time.